-Herbert C. Brown Award for Creative Research in Synthetic Methods
+Herbert C. Brown Award For Creative Research In Synthetic Methods

 Sponsored by the Purdue Borane Research Fund and the Herbert C. Brown Award Endowment

-Heck's contributions are not limited to the activation of halides by the oxidative addition of Pd(0).
-Heck was the first to fully characterize a π-allyl metal complex and also the first to elucidate the mechanism of alkene hydroformylation, a reaction that currently is used to produce 15 billion lb of alcohols and aldehydes per year.
+Denmark is receiving this award for "his insightful and scholarly analysis of reaction mechanisms" and "his creative approach and rigorous development of novel synthetic transformations of broad utility."

-Heck retired to Florida in 1989.
-In 2004, the department of chemistry and biochemistry at the University of Delaware established the Richard F. Heck Lectureship in his honor, and he presented the inaugural lecture.
+The award citation is predictable to those who know Denmark's chemical heroes: Gilbert N. Lewis and Sir Robert Robinson, two pillars of the current understanding of structure, reactivity, and mechanism in organic chemistry; and Eschenmoser, who, in Denmark's estimation, is unequaled "in his depth of intellect and ability to analyze problems of great significance."

-Heck will present his address before the Division of Organic Chemistry.—Linda Raber
+Denmark will present the award address before the Division of Organic Chemistry.

 Join the conversation